0x2c9/nuxt-fable/README.md

 ## Quick Setup

-1. Add `nuxt-fable` dependency to your project
+1. Add `nuxt-fable` as a dev dependency to your project

 ```bash
 # Using pnpm